wireapp/brand/Tone of Voice.md

 To ensure we reach that level of consistency across all our brand touchpoints, we must ensure our tone of voice is:

-* **Contemporary** – we use contractions when it's called for, and we may even take a few language liberties (e.g. starting a sentence with a conjunction or using incomplete sentences when short and to the point will do: 'Forgot your password?' instead of 'Did you forget your password?').
-But, we eschew jargon and slang that might be 'dench' today but could be 'lame' tomorrow.
+* **Contemporary** – we use contractions when it's called for, and we may even take a few language liberties (such as starting a sentence with a conjunction or using incomplete sentences when short and to the point will do: 'Forgot your password?' instead of 'Did you forget your password?').
+But, we avoid jargon and slang that might be 'in' today but could be 'out' tomorrow.
-* **Direct** - we communicate in straightforward, confident language that is as honest and transparent as possible (e.g. 'You'll need to add contacts before you can start a conversation' instead of ' We do need access to your address book to find people to start a conversation').
+* **Direct** - we communicate in straightforward, confident language that is as honest and transparent as possible (for example, 'You'll need to add contacts before you can start a conversation' instead of ' We do need access to your address book to find people to start a conversation').
 * **Personable** – our words create the impression of one person ('we' at Wire) speaking with another ('you' the reader) as a friend, not a faceless 'user'.
 However, the emphasis should always be on 'you', with less 'we' or 'us'.
-* **Supportive** – we never blame; rather, we always offer a helpful solution or suggest a next step (e.g. 'Forgot your password?
+* **Supportive** – we never blame; rather, we always offer a helpful solution or suggest a next step (for example, 'Forgot your password?
 Retrieve it here...', not simply an error message highlighting the obvious: 'That's the wrong password' with no link).
-* **Concise** – we use active verbs whenever possible (e.g. 'Sami muted this conversation', not 'This conversation was muted by Sami') and always opt for imperatives before gerunds (e.g. 'Use this code to link your phone', not 'Using this code will link your phone').
+* **Concise** – we use active verbs whenever possible (for example, 'Sami muted this conversation', not 'This conversation was muted by Sami') and always opt for imperatives before gerunds (for example, 'Use this code to link your phone', not 'Using this code will link your phone').
 * **Polite** – we're not afraid to say 'please or thank you' in instructional copy and calls to action, but we don't overdo it and we sometimes use it to (gently) remind people.

 ## Our writing style

+### Abbreviations
+Avoid abbreviations where possible.
+Use "for example" or "such as" instead of "e.g." or "that is" instead of "i.e.". – or, better yet – edit copy to avoid these constructs entirely.

 ### Account
 People create an account with Wire.
 They can then 'log in' (two words when used as a verb) their account.
-If used as a noun or adjective, it’s one word: 'login' (e.g., ‘Please enter your login details').
+If used as a noun or adjective, it’s one word: 'login' (for example, ‘Please enter your login details').

 People can 'sign out' of the application and change their password by selecting the 'Profile' link.
 However, any other maintenance activities will usually take place in the interface itself, as and when the user needs it.